-(32) Effective July 1, 2003, in addition to any other fee imposed by this section, there shall be collected, at the time of registration, a fee of twenty-five cents on every item of class A, B, or C personal property required to be registered pursuant to this article.
-Notwithstanding the requirements of section 43-4-203, C.R.S., such fee shall be transmitted to the state treasurer, who shall credit the same to the peace officers standards and training board cash fund, created in section 24-31-303(2)(b), C.R.S.; except that county clerks and recorders shall be entitled to retain five percent of the fee collected to cover the clerks' expenses in the collection and remittance of such fee.
-All of the moneys in the fund that are collected pursuant to this subsection (32) shall be used by the peace officer standards and training board for the purposes specified in section 24-31-310, C.R.S.
+(24) In addition to any other fee imposed by this section, at the time of registration, the owner shall pay a fee of twenty-five cents on every item of Class A, B, or C personal property required to be registered pursuant to this article.
+Notwithstanding the requirements of section 43-4-203, C.R.S., such fee shall be transmitted to the state treasurer, who shall credit the same to the peace officers standards and training board cash fund, created in section 24-31-303 (2) (b), C.R.S.; except that county clerks and recorders shall be entitled to retain five percent of the fee collected to cover the clerks' expenses in the collection and remittance of such fee.
+All of the moneys in the fund that are collected pursuant to this subsection (24) shall be used by the peace officers standards and training board for the purposes specified in section 24-31-310, C.R.S.